rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

     Default: [-1, -1]

 agentMaxFriends: [int, int]
-    Set maximum number of friends tracked by an agent.
+    Set a maximum number of friends tracked by an agent.
     Default: [0, 0]

 agentMovement: [int, int]
-    Set maximum movement distance per timestep for agent.
+    Set maximum movement distance per timestep for an agent.
     Default: [1, 6]

 agentMovementMode: string